Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reowou10/index.md

 The helichrysum and calendula give the oil a bright, sun-yellow hue to the blend.

-**Cautions:**

-Keep away from eyes and mouth.
-If skin, eye or nasal irritation occurs, discontinue use.

 This 10ml bottle contains 30% high quality carrier oil (pure Australia jojoba oil) so the remedial essential oil blend is ready to be safely applied to the skin.
 Shake well before use.

 \